 The Terradora's performance in this category depends greatly on the size and shape of one's foot.
 If you have a narrow foot, these boots may offer more comfort.
 Our tester has wide feet and found the Terradoras were too tight in the toe box to be worn comfortably for long periods.
 These boots also have thin soles and lack the support of more substantial boots.
 This is great for shorter hikes, or when carrying less weight, but for long days on the trail, the Terradora will likely leave your feet feeling under-supported.
 The thin, mesh uppers make these boots great for warm conditions and light outings, but be warned that these boots do not hold up on longer, more rugged hikes.

 From the uppers to the laces, the main feature of the Terradora is their light feel and breathable construction, making them a great warm-weather boot.

 One of the defining features of the Terradora Mid is their thin sole, mesh upper, and overall lightweight design.
 Though the manufacturer claims that the boots have a full-length rock plate embedded in the sole, we found that the soles were thin enough to feel small pebbles on the trail through them.
 The thin sole also makes the boots way more flexible underfoot, more like a running shoe than a boot; for shorter hikes, this can be great.
 Sometimes it is nice not to have the stiffness of a traditional hiking boot when carrying a light load.
-A boot with a bit more support that maintains this light feel is the Oboz Sapphire which is lightweight but super stiff.

 For a boot that is lightweight and breathable, the Terradora is a good choice.
 What it lacks in support it makes up for in its lightweight design.